What is a protein in urine test?

 If you have hemorrhoids that bleed or are having your menstrual period, tell your provider before your test.

 In certain cases, your provider may ask you to collect all of your urine during a 24-hour period.
-A "24-hour urine sample test" may provide more complete results, because the amount of protein and other substances in urine can vary throughout the day.
+A "24-hour urine sample test" may provide more complete results because the amount of protein and other substances in your urine can vary throughout the day.

 Will I need to do anything to prepare for the test?

 You don't need any special preparations to test for protein in urine.
-If your provider has ordered a 24-hour urine sample, you will get specific instructions on how to provide and store your samples.
+If your provider has ordered a 24-hour urine sample, you will be given a special container to collect your urine and instructions on how to collect and store your samples.

 Are there any risks to the test?

-There is no known risk to having a urinalysis or a urine in protein test.
+There is no known risk to having a urinalysis or a protein in urine test.

 What do the results mean?

-If a large amount of protein is found in your urine sample, it doesn't always mean that you have a medical problem that needs treatment.
-Strenuous exercise, dehydration, diet, stress, pregnancy, and other conditions can cause a temporary rise in urine protein levels.
+If a large amount of protein is found in your urine sample, it doesn't always mean you have a medical problem that needs treatment.
+Your urine protein levels can also be high for a short time because of:

-Your provider may recommend other urinalysis tests to see whether you continue to have a high level of protein in your urine over time.
+Your provider may recommend other urinalysis tests to see whether you continue to have a high protein level in your urine over time.
 If your urine protein remains high, it is likely a sign of kidney disease or kidney damage from other conditions.

 The amount of protein in your urine is linked to the amount of kidney damage you may have.
 But you will need more tests to diagnose what is causing the damage.
 To learn what your results mean, talk with your provider.